nkyriakidis/kodik/README.md

 # kodik
-An open source implementation of the Amazon Kiro Agent modes written by Nik.
+An implementation of the Amazon Kiro Agent modes written by Nik.

 **k**iro **o**pen source**d** by n**ik**